Skip to content

 Section titled Defining the collection loader

 The Content Layer API allows you to fetch your content from outside of the src/content/ folder (whether stored locally in your project or remotely) and uses a loader property to retrieve your data.
-Collections stored inside src/content/ will be treated as legacy collections that do not use a loader to fetch content.

 Astro provides two built-in loader functions (glob() and file()) for fetching your local content, as well as access to the API to construct your own loader and fetch remote data.